Project Portfolio Management

 Project portfolio management (PPM) is a process that allows project managers (PMs) to analyze their overall performance, and get a holistic picture.
-For performers – to effectively organize their work and joint activities.
+For performers, it is the way to effectively organize their work and joint activities.

 Each participant in this process have particular benefits:

-- Top manager – has an idea of the success of project managers.
+- The top manager has an idea of the success of project managers.

-- Project managers – ensure interaction with all team members involved.
+- Project managers can ensure interaction with all team members involved.

-- Team members – boost collaboration with top management and other people involved.
+- Team members can boost collaboration with top management and other people involved.

 - Stakeholders are aware of the work being done and have reliable feedback.